aiven/devportal/docs/platform/howto/private-ip-resolution.rst

 <https://en.wikipedia.org/wiki/DNS_rebinding#Protection>`__.

 If the hostname of a service in a VPC cannot be resolved, this can be due to DNS-rebinding protection on your network.
+To verify this assumption:

-1. Try enabling public access to your service.
+1. Enable public access to your service.
 If the ``public-`` prefixed hostname of the service resolves successfully, then the problem is with the private IP.

-2. Request the hostname using a known resolver such as Google Public DNS at 8.8.8.8.
+2. Request the hostname using a known resolver such as Google Public DNS at ``8.8.8.8``.
 This has no rebinding protection so serves as a good test.
 You can use the ``dig`` command:

 ::

     dig +short myservice-myproject.aivencloud.com @8.8.8.8

-3. Compare this with the response from your default DNS resolver:
+3. Compare the output of the above command with the response from your default DNS resolver:

 ::